 Recently, the animated show Bob’s Burgers took a break from burgers to talk about ga-ga.
 If you went to a Jewish summer camp, you already know what ga-ga is.
 And if you don’t know what ga-ga is, in the simplest terms, it’s Israeli dodgeball.

-I’m very weary of calling ga-ga an Israeli game, as I have never once seen it played in Israel or discussed by Israelis.
+I’m very wary of calling ga-ga an Israeli game, as I have never once seen it played in Israel or discussed by Israelis.
 There are no professional ga-ga leagues, nor is it one of the sports played at the Maccabiah Games.
 Nobody actually knows the origins of the game, but it started popping up in American Jewish summer camps around the 1950s or 60s.
 Tablet Magazine is pretty confident its origins are Israeli, particularly since its name translates to “touch-touch” from Hebrew.

 As for the actual game, it’s played in a small octagon-shaped court with low walls.
 You slap the ball with your hand or wrist, aiming towards other players’ legs to get them out.
 If the ball hits you below the knees, you’re out.
 If you hit the ball over the wall, you’re out.
 If you double touch the ball, you’re out.
 Last one in wins.
 That’s pretty much it.